LukeShortCloud/rootpages/README.md

 Root Pages is a collection of quick and easy-to-reference tutorials, examples, and guides primarily for Linux and other UNIX-like systems.
 The main goal of this project is to provide an expanded alternative to "info" and/or "man" pages.

 ## Usage
-All Root Pages are writtin in the markdown language.
+All Root Pages are written in the markdown language.
 Many users will likely want these files to be compiled into HTML for easier and prettier navigation.
 These can easily be converted with the help of Python's Markdown library.
 ```
 # pip install markdown
 # python -m markdown README.md > README.html